k0emt/fedora-workstation-ansible/README.md

 ansible-playbook -i localhost, -c local workstation.yml --ask-become-pass -u YOUR_USERNAME
 ```

+### Gotchas

+If you have already enrolled a fingerprint,
+this is likely to block the script from properly running.
+It can get stuck at gathering facts.
+Delete enrolled fingerprints and try to run again.

 ### Install Custom roles

 To run with selected roles, you can modify the `workstation.yml` file or duplicate it.